data-craft-01/ab_testing/README.md

 5. Look summary stats and plots – A/B groups
 6. Outliers treatment
 7. Apply hypothesis testing and check assumptions
-   • Looking at the summary statistics, the control and Test groups seem similar, but are the two groups statistically significant? - investigate statistically.
+   • Looking at the summary statistics, the control and Test groups seem similar, but are the two groups **statistically significant**? - always investigate statistically.
    • Check Normality & if Normal Distribution, check homogeneity.
   	      > Test for normality - Shapiro Test
   	      > Test for homogeneity - Levene Test